Haroenv/dock-spacer/README.md

 # dock-spacer
 This is a wrapper for the defaults command
-`defaults write com.apple.dock persistent-apps -array-add '{"tile-type"="spacer-tile";}'` and others That command will add a new spacer to the OS X dock.
+`defaults write com.apple.dock persistent-apps -array-add '{"tile-type"="spacer-tile";}'` and others.
+Those commands will add a new spacer (and more, read the source for more info) to the OS X dock.

 Tested on Yosemite, should be working for all versions from 10.5 and newer.